 One of the key principles of parkrun is to keep it simple.
 We love that it doesn’t take much to take part in parkrun.
 One requirement we do ask is for you to bring along a printed barcode if you want a time.

-parkrun is a global organisation with a database of almost 4 million people.
+parkrun is a global organisation with a database of over 6 million people.
 Every week, our volunteers take the scanners and stopwatch, plug them into a computer and upload the data to the parkrun supercomputer!
 The servers match the data with our database and put it all together to produce the results table.

 The scanners we use are reliable, inexpensive devices that are the same the world-over.
 We therefore have one system to read the data.
 They work really well on paper and plastic, they don’t reliably scan screens like phones or watches.
 One of the main reasons for this is that the anti-reflective coating that companies like Apple and Samsung work so hard to improve, scatters the light from the (relatively) low-powered scanners that we use.

 So, the easiest way for our volunteer event teams to capture your data and process your results is by scanning a printed barcode.
 What are some of the other reasons we ask for a ‘printed’ barcode?

 We know people out there have lots of questions about this so here are the answers to the most common ones:

 Q: My screen definitely works with the scanners, why can’t you accept that?